DHTMLX/gantt-docs/data/api/refs/gantt_props.md

 - api/gantt_editable_property_config.md - changes the name of a property that affects the editing ability  of tasks/links in the read-only Gantt chart
 - api/gantt_editor_types_config.md - an object that contains definitions of inline editors
 - api/gantt_end_date_config.md - sets the end value of the time scale
+- api/gantt_external_render_config.md - renders an external component into the DOM
 - api/gantt_fit_tasks_config.md - 'says' the Gantt chart to automatically extend the time scale in order to fit all displayed tasks
 - api/gantt_grid_elastic_columns_config.md - adjusts the width of columns inside a scrollable grid
 - api/gantt_grid_resize_config.md - makes the grid resizable by dragging the right grid's border